arashpayan/chirp/README.md

 // Stop the publisher when you're done publisher.Stop()

-// Optionally, you can specify a map of values that will be
+// Optionally, you can specify a map with arbitrary
+// keys and values that will be broadcasted along
-// broadcasted along with your service. payload := map[string]interface{}{
+// with your service.
+payload := map[string]interface{}{
     "port": 22,
     "display_name": "My Awesome SSH"